mbalabanov/CFLMS-MarinBalabanov-CodeReview-11/README.md

 ## Project description: “Adopt a Pet”

+__Please find a video of the project here: https://youtu.be/Ig9F8vZOXuY__

 You love animals and think it is time to adopt one.
 You like all sorts of animals: small animals, large animals, you may even like reptiles and birds and may be open to adopting animals of any age.

 All animals have a photo and live at a specific location.
 They also have a description, age and belong to a breed.
 Small animals may even have their own website.